Tinkerforge/doc/en/source/Hardware/Bricks/DC_Brick.rst

    :align: center
    :target: ../../_images/Bricks/dc_brickv.jpg

-In this tab you can test your driver if you enable it.
-You have three sliders to control the velocity (forward and backward), the acceleration and the `PWM <http://en.wikipedia.org/wiki/Pulse-width_modulation>`__ frequency which is used by the driver to control the connected motor.
-On the right you see the voltages of the two power sources and the current consumption.
+Before you can test your Brick you need to enable the driver chip by ticking the "Enable" checkbox.
+You have three sliders to control the velocity (forward and backward), the acceleration and the `PWM <http://en.wikipedia.org/wiki/Pulse-width_modulation>`__ frequency which is used by the driver chip to control the connected motor.

+On the right you see
+the voltages of the two power sources and the current consumption.
 Below you find a graphical representation of the velocity of the motor.
-At the bottom you can configure the minimum motor voltage, which allows for undervoltage signals if the voltage is too low.
+At the bottom you can configure the minimum motor voltage, which allows for undervoltage callbacks if the voltage is too low.

 Below the sliders you can test the "Full Brake" and change the driving modes (see :ref:`here <dc_brick_drive_mode>` for more information).
-To start testing enable the driver and play around with the controls.

 |test_pi_ref|